 If you’re a lover of nature and wildlife, then you’ll find numerous things to do in Patagonia.
-Patagonia is a vast expanse of breathtaking landscapes, from glistening lakes to beautiful forests and impressive glaciers.
-Some of the most popular activities in Patagonia include hiking to incredible vistas, such as Mt.
+Some of the most popular activities on a Patagonia tour include hiking to Mt.
 Fitz Roy and Torres del Paine, kayaking on glacial lakes, ice trekking, and wildlife spotting.
-While Patagonia might come off as a destination only for adventurous travelers, it is true that visitors of any age and mobility can explore Patagonia.
-There are plenty of low-difficulty hiking trails and boat excursions for those who aren’t up for long-duration hiking or trekking.
-For those looking for relaxation, there is a number of Patagonia lodges that people enjoy sipping wine and eating local asado while enjoying the gorgeous mountain views.
+While Patagonia might come off as a destination only for adventurous travelers, there are plenty of low-difficulty hiking trails and boat excursions for those who aren’t up for long-duration trekking.
+Additionally, several Patagonia lodges offer amazing wine, local asado, and fantastic mountain views for those looking for relaxation.
+Follow along as we explore 6 incredible things to do in Patagonia!

 Another excellent thing to do in Patagonia is whale watching.
 Travelers can spot whales from the shoreline of the sandy beaches in Puerto Madryn, or opt to venture north to Peninsula Valdes.
 Peninsula Valdes, in the province of Chubut, is one of the most famous spots in Argentine Patagonia to spot southern right whales.
 Another option is to travel to Puerto Piramedes where you can board a yellow submarine for a rare whale-watching adventure.
 An engineering masterstroke, the Yellow Submarine allows passengers to observe whales through windows that run along the ship’s subaquatic sides.
 The upper deck allows passengers to observe whales by more traditional means, however down below is where one can enjoy a truly unique and much more complete whale watching experience.

 4. Trek or Boat Around Torres del Paine